nzlatoff/chatbot.bot/README.md

 Also, without the [web server](https://github.com/jchwenger/chatbot.interface) the client won't work.
 At the bottom of `client.py` ([here](https://github.com/jchwenger/chatbot.bot/blob/master/client.py#L1650-1653)), you will find the place to change the web address where it is hosted (it is also possible to run it locally, in one terminal window, and to pass `--local` to the client).
 The server we used required an authorization with username and password, located in the sampe place, which should be changed or removed.

+Note: the `--mode legacy` is intended to work with the [legacy web interface](https://github.com/jchwenger/chatbot.legacy) (but on a web server requiring a GPU, or only locally, and without special tokens, hence the new version).
+This was left aside as a work in progress, and is not guaranteed to work.

 ```
 $ PYTHONPATH=src python client.py --help
 usage: client.py [-h] [--model MODEL] [--run_name RUN_NAME]